-Jovanovich commands an especially wide repertoire ranging from Florestan in Fidelio to such Wagnerian roles as Siegmund in Die Walküre and the title roles in Lohengrin and Parsifal, as well as Cavaradossi in Tosca, Dick Johnson in La Fanciulla del West, Gherman in The Queen of Spades, Don José in Carmen, the title role in Don Carlos, and Enée in Les Troyens.
-He began the 2019/20 season with two significant role and house debuts: Canio in Pagliacci at the Dutch National Opera in Amsterdam and Samson in Samson et Dalila at the Staatsoper Berlin.
-In the 2018/19 season, the tenor appeared at the Wiener Staatsoper as Enée, subsequently reprising the role in a new production at the Opéra National de Paris.
-He returned to the Deutsche Oper Berlin for his debut in the title role of Parsifal and to the San Francisco Opera as the Prince in Rusalka, a role he has sung often in theaters including the Metropolitan Opera, Vienna State Opera, Lyric Opera of Chicago and Houston Grand Opera, as well as at the Glyndebourne Festival.
-He also returned to the Bayerische Staatsoper as Dick Johnson, a role in which he debuted one season prior at the Opernhaus Zürich.
+Jovanovich commands an especially wide repertoire ranging from Florestan in Fidelio to Wagnerian roles such as Siegmund in Die Walküre and the title roles in Lohengrin and Parsifal, as well as Cavaradossi in Tosca, Dick Johnson in La Fanciulla del West, Gherman in The Queen of Spades, Don José in Carmen, the title role in Don Carlos, and Enée in Les Troyens.
+He began the 2019/20 season with two significant role and house debuts: Canio in Pagliacci at the Dutch National Opera and Samson in Samson et Dalila at Staatsoper Berlin.
+In the 2018/19 season, the tenor appeared at Wiener Staatsoper as Enée, subsequently reprising the role in a new production at Opéra national de Paris.
+He returned to Deutsche Oper Berlin for his debut in the title role of Parsifal and to the San Francisco Opera as the Prince in Rusalka, a role he has sung often in theaters including the Metropolitan Opera, Wiener Staatsoper, Lyric Opera of Chicago, and Houston Grand Opera, as well as at the Glyndebourne Festival.
+He also returned to Bayerische Staatsoper as Dick Johnson, a role in which he debuted one season prior at Opernhaus Zürich.

-Jovanovich made his much-anticipated house debut with the Opéra National de Paris as Walther in Die Meistersinger von Nurnberg, a role that he had previously debuted at the San Francisco Opera.
+Jovanovich made his much-anticipated house debut with Opéra national de Paris as Walther in Die Meistersinger von Nürnberg, a role that he had previously debuted at the San Francisco Opera.
 He has appeared in Zürich in the title role of Lohengrin, as Florestan in Fidelio, and as the Prince in Rusalka.
-Jovanovich also appeared as Sergei in Lady Macbeth of Mtsensk for his debuts at the Opernhaus Zürich, the Royal Opera House, Covent Garden under Antonio Pappano, and the 2017 Salzburg Festival in a production conducted by Marius Jansons, as well as at the Metropolitan Opera.
+Jovanovich also appeared as Sergei in Lady Macbeth of Mtsensk for his debuts at Opernhaus Zürich, the Royal Opera House under Antonio Pappano, the 2017 Salzburg Festival in a production conducted by Marius Jansons, as well as at the Metropolitan Opera.
 Jovanovich returned to Salzburg in 2018 as Gherman in The Queen of Spades.
-He made his debuts at the Wiener Staatsoper and Opera Australia as Don José in Carmen, which he has also sung at the Bayerische Staatsoper, Deutsche Oper Berlin, Gran Teatre del Liceu in Barcelona, Metropolitan Opera, Los Angeles Opera and Lyric Opera of Chicago.
+He made his debuts at Wiener Staatsoper and Opera Australia as Don José in Carmen, which he has also sung at Bayerische Staatsoper, Deutsche Oper Berlin, Gran Teatre del Liceu, the Metropolitan Opera, Los Angeles Opera, and Lyric Opera of Chicago.